EchoMAV/EchoTherm-Daemon/README.md

 ## EchoTherm App

-The user interacts with the daemon using the `echotherm` application, which communicates using a socket on port 9182.
+The `echotherm` application is how the user can interact with the camera while it is running.
+This allows runtime changes including color palette, shutter modes and other options shown below.
+The `echotherm` app communicates with `echothermd` using a socket on port 9182.

-Below is an example `echotherm` command to set the Color Palette to Black Hot and the Shutter Mode to Auto:
+Below is an example `echotherm` command to set the Color Palette to *Black Hot* and the Shutter Mode to *Auto*:
 ```
 echotherm --colorPalette 1 --shutterMode 0
 ```